Papers

 Introduction to DoReMi

-Training data composition significantly influences the performance of language models (LMs).
+Training data composition significantly influences the performance of LLMs (LMs).
 This paper introduces a novel method called Domain Reweighting with Minimax Optimization (DoReMi) which optimizes mixture proportions of pretraining data domains to enhance LM performance across a broad range of tasks.
 By deploying DoReMi, the process dynamically adjusts domain weights (mixture proportions) without requiring prior knowledge of downstream task specifics, thus streamlining the pretraining efficiency of LMs.
 DoReMi's validation is presented through experiments on The Pile and the GLaM dataset, showcasing its capacity to refine perplexity scores, hasten convergence, and equate or outperform models trained with downstream task-tuned domain weights, all with a fraction of the computational overhead typically entailed.

 Methodology Breakdown